Negru-Diana/Java-MAP/Pagina_de_profil - FACULTATIV/README.md

 -  📄 **Data Storage**: Text files (.txt) for user data and image files (.JPG) for profile pictures

--  🔄 **Event Handling**: ActionListeners for managing user interactions and ensuring a seamless experience.
+-  🔄 **Event Handling**: *ActionListeners* for managing user interactions and ensuring a seamless experience.

--  🎨 UI Framework: Modern and classic frameworks showcasing Java's capability in creating dynamic and responsive user interfaces.
+-  🎨 **UI Framework**: Modern and classic frameworks showcasing Java's capability in creating dynamic and responsive user interfaces.

--  🖼️ Profile Picture Manipulation: Graphics2D in Java Swing to create circular profile pictures for a polished look.
+-  🖼️ **Profile Picture Manipulation**: *Graphics2D* in Java Swing to create circular profile pictures for a polished look.